dividedby-0/dividedby-0/README.md

 I am a self-taught web craftsman with a passion for technology and [non-fiction books](https://www.goodreads.com/user/show/4365596-alessandro). 👓📚

-I enjoy solving Javascript coding challenges and algorithms on [Codewars](https://www.codewars.com/) — have a look at [my completed solutions](https://www.codewars.com/users/dividedby-0/completed_solutions) there.
+I enjoy solving coding challenges and building algorithms on [Codewars](https://www.codewars.com/) — have a look at [my completed solutions](https://www.codewars.com/users/dividedby-0/completed_solutions) there.

 ### 🛠️ Tech I have worked with
 Here are a few things I've picked up along my learning journey.